emrgcl/AzureVMPricingCLI/README.md

 # Azure VM Pricing CLI Tool

-This tool is designed to help users fetch and display virtual machine SKU prices from a specified source.
-It provides an interactive CLI interface to select various options like OS/software, category, VM series, VM type, and region to filter the VM pricing data.
+This tool is specifically crafted to assist users in retrieving and showcasing the prices of virtual machine SKUs across various regions.
+It facilitates a comparative analysis, empowering users to make informed decisions on the optimal region for deploying their virtual machines from a cost perspective.

 ![Example Image](./images/sreenshot.png)